Rush Valley, Utah

 Rush Valley is a town in Tooele County, Utah, United States, located in the northwest of Rush Valley.
 It is part of the Salt Lake City, Utah Metropolitan Statistical Area.
-The population was 447 at the 2010 census, with an estimate population of 494 in 2019.
+The population was 447 at the 2010 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 18.3 square miles (47.5 km2), all land.

 Climate

 According to the Köppen Climate Classification system, Rush Valley has a semi-arid climate, abbreviated "BSk" on climate maps.

 History

 This area was first settled beginning in 1856.
 In 1934, a large area of some 33 sqmi, comprising the settlements of Clover, St. John, and Vernon, was incorporated into a town called Onaqui.
 The incorporation was essentially a bureaucratic tactic to secure federal aid for development of municipal infrastructure, including from the Rural Electrification Administration.
 When the people of Vernon were granted a petition to incorporate separately on February 22, 1972, the remaining town was renamed Rush Valley.